Unlock your team's full collaboration potential with Unito's Multi-way Sync

 Setting up a Sharing Multi-sync

-Sharing with Multi-way sync is the easiest to setup we have.
+Sharing with Multi-way sync is one of our easiest features to set up.
 It's exactly the same as setting up a regular sync!
 Sync your first two projects together as normal, and then sync your third (or fourth, or fifth...) to one of the two projects you've already synced.
 With no further customization, they will all share the same tasks to each other.
-This is spectacular if you have teams in different tools but they're all working on the same project.
+This is spectacular if you have teams using different tools but working on the same project.

 Setting up a Splitting Multi-sync